crashburn/screen-scrape-sender/README.md

 This is a python project, so make sure you have python installed.
 Python should be pre-installed if you are using a Mac or Linux.
 Windows does not have it by default.
-Open a command window and type `python --version` to confirm.
+Open a command window and type `python --version` to check.
 This project is confirmed to work with version 2.7.12.

-If you don't already have it, install the pip package manager.
+If you don't already have the pip package manage installed, install it.
 The way to do this varies based on the platform.
 On Linux Mint I used
 ```
 sudo apt-get install python-pip